ComposableFi/composable/docs/docs/technology/cvm/specification.md

 ## Additional References

 Cross-chain DeFi gets complicated.
 To understand this documentation at the deepest level, it is helpful to have existing knowledge about the application side of messaging protocols, like [Parity’s XCM](https://github.com/paritytech/xcm-format), [Cosmos’s IBC-ICS-20/27](https://github.com/cosmos/ibc), or [NEAR’s multi block execution](https://docs.near.org/concepts/basics/transactions/overview).
+Also has some resemblance to [Fluence Aqua](https://fluence.dev/docs/aqua-book/language/) and [Anom Juvix](https://docs.juvix.org/)

 ## What is CVM, and what are its functions?